DanielBarie/VoronTime/README.md

 # Things to do after completing mechanics
 Following https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c

+# SAFETY!
+Disconnect Heater Cables for Hotend and Bed Heating.
+(Pre-loaded BTT firmware may have these active, so Hotend and/or Bed may get hot).

 ## Get the printer into the local wlan
 - Maybe do this from the imager (Ctrl-Shift-X), if not:
 -  ```sudo raspi-config```